 Miss Jessica Martin and I take a crack at that in our mega-opus "Heart And Soul" on our Frank Loesser centenary show.
 How about "These Foolish Things"?
 Eric Maschwitz's opening line is one of the most quoted in popular music:

 Is a fag end with some lip gloss on it really that romantic?
 Without the music, not so much.
 But of all the marvelous imagery in Maschwitz's laundry list - "wild strawberries only seven francs a kilo", "the waiters whistling as the last bar closes" - he chose the cigarette to open with, and he made it stick.

-But what intrigued me about Mr Savage's song was the word "nicotine".
+What about the word "nicotine"?
 There've been a bunch of songs using the term, including as a title, in the rock era.
 But, as far as I was aware, the first pop hit to deploy it was "Black Coffee" (1948), a smoldering Peggy Lee favorite: